Breast Cancer Success Story

 Expert Advice From Cancer Specialist, Alex Rolland

 You may be wondering, what’s so great about postponing chemo for two years?
-CTOAM’s oncogenomics expert, Alex Rolland, weighs in:
+CTOAM’s oncogenomics expert, with member of our Medical Services Team, weighs in:

 Doctors often offer dying patients palliative low dose chemo.
 Margaret, for example, had been offered palliative xeloda by her public oncologist when we first met her.
 However, it turns out that this would have been useless for her cancer.